arma-events/docs/user.md

 ### Display Name vs. Handle

-The display name and the handle are identical after first login.
+The **display name** and the **handle** are identical after first login.
 But they can be changed later individually.

-Set your display name to any string that is less or equal 50 unicode characters.
-The regular name is the one that is displayed on **arma.events** most of the time.
-You can share the same name with other users.
+Set your **display name** to any string that is less or equal 50 unicode characters.
+The display name is the one that is displayed on **arma.events** most of the time.
+You can share the same display name with other users.

-The handle is a string with 32 or less web-safe characters that has to be unique on our platform.
+The **handle** is a string with 32 or less web-safe characters that has to be unique on our platform.
 The availability of the handle is checked every time you try to change it.
-The handle is used mostly in URLs.
+The handle is mostly used in URLs.
 In all other cases the display name is shown.

 ![Name vs. Username](images/name-vs-username.png "Name vs. Username")